The Best Olive Oil in the UK - Expert Buyer's Guide

 How is extra virgin olive oil different?

-Extra virgin olive oil is made using the same process as regular olive oil, with the exception that it is made exclusively from the first cold-pressing of the olives.
+Extra virgin olive oil is made using the a similar process as regular culinary olive oil, with the exception that it is made exclusively from the first pressing of the olives.
+From high quality producers, and high quality olive groves, "extra virgin" indicates a stronger, more complex flavour profile.

 Hand-harvesting vs machinery